AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/https-certificate-for-rooted.md

 If a new version of "AdGuard certificate" module comes out, repeat steps 3-7 to update the module.

 The module does its work during the system boot.
-If your AdGuard certificate changes, you'll have to reboot the device for the new certificate to be copied to the system store. you'll have to reboot the device for the new certificate to be copied to the system store.
+If your AdGuard certificate changes, you'll have to reboot the device for the new certificate to be copied to the system store.

 ### Bromite browser